Amplifier Circuit Diagrams

 Amplifier Gain Schematic Circuit Diagram

-Correspondingly, if we know the gain of an amplifier and the magnitude of the input signal, we can calculate the magnitude of the output.
-For example, if an amplifier with an AC current gain of 3.5 is given an AC input signal of 28 mA RMS, the output will be 3.5 times 28 mA, or 98 mA:
+Likewise, when we have knowledge of an amplifier’s gain and the amplitude of the input signal, we can determine the amplitude of the output signal.
+For instance, if an amplifier possesses an AC current gain of 3.5 and is supplied with an AC input signal of 28 mA RMS, the resulting output will be 3.5 times 28 mA, equaling 98 mA.

-I defined the gains and signal magnitudes in terms of “AC” in the final two cases.
-This was done on purpose to highlight a key point: electrical amplifiers react differently to AC and DC input signals and may magnify them to varying degrees.
-Amplifiers frequently magnify fluctuations or variations in input signal magnitude (AC) at a different ratio than stable input signal magnitudes (DC).
-The reasons behind this are far too complicated to describe at this time, but the truth remains.
-Before doing gain calculations, it’s important to know if you’re dealing with AC or DC signals and gains.
+In the last two cases, I intentionally defined gains and signal magnitudes using the term “AC” to emphasize a crucial point: electrical amplifiers react differently to AC and DC input signals, resulting in varying levels of amplification.
+Amplifiers often amplify fluctuations or variations in input signal magnitude (AC) at a different rate than stable input signal magnitudes (DC).
+While the detailed reasons for this phenomenon are complex and beyond the scope of this explanation, the fundamental fact remains.
+Before embarking on gain calculations, it is essential to determine whether you are dealing with AC or DC signals and their respective gains.

 Electrical amplifier gains may be expressed in terms of voltage, current, and/or power, in both AC and DC.
 A summary of gain definitions is as follows.
 The triangle-shaped “delta” symbol (Δ) represents a change in mathematics, so “ΔVoutput / ΔVinput” means “change in output voltage divided by change in input voltage,” or more simply, “AC output voltage divided by AC input voltage”: